 Many off-campus agencies offer excellent field experience opportunities for students who wish to individualize programs of study, research, and practical experience through the internship option.

 There are opportunities for student exchanges with international universities at the University of Kassel Germany and the Universite de Marseilles.

 Many of our graduate students have gone on to pursue doctoral studies in a number of exciting fields.

 - For MPE: Bachelor's degree (second class or 'B' average in Physical Education and/or Recreation and Leisure studies courses after first year) in Physical Education, Recreation and Leisure Studies, or closely related field

 - For M.Sc.
 (Kin): Bachelor's degree ('B' standing) in an appropriate area of study

-- March 1 (MPE applicants) for Fall admission
+- April 1 (MPE applicants) for Fall admission - APPLY

-May 1 (M.Sc.
+- April 1 (M.Sc.
 (Kin) applicants) for Fall admission (applicants who wish to be considered for funding are strongly encouraged to apply by this deadline) - APPLY (Please note: applications will be considered until May 1 in 2018.)